 You feel raw and emotions are running high.
 You’ve had a stressful week at work, an over-the-top family weekend gathering, or a falling out with a close friend.
 You know you need some “me time,” and that it’s clearly a moment for you to regroup.
 What are your go-tos to reset?
 Your usual Netflix binge and a tub of ice cream sounds like a slippery slope hurtling toward a shame spiral.
 Instead, you may want to add some new self-soothing tools to your Honor Thyself Toolbox.

-Here are some ways for you to productively restore balance to your nervous system and practice extreme self-care for those times in life when you need it the most.
+Here are some ways for you to productively reclaim balance to your nervous system and practice extreme self-care for those moments in life when you need it the most.

 If you’re in need of some self-soothing, this is certainly not the moment to take an inventory of your life and your failings.
 Bring yourself into soft focus by practicing an important self-soothing tool: speaking to yourself with kindness and compassion.
 I often say to clients, when the proverbial mess hits the fan, “How much more can you love yourself right now, in this moment?”
 Loving and accepting who you are is a big part of emotional intelligence, especially when you feel raw and vulnerable.
 And positive self-talk is a valuable skill that can be developed over time.
 It’s learning to speak to yourself lovingly, even when you feel down, less-than, and at odds with the world around you, and sometimes that feels counterintuitive.
 So, crank up the kindness and give yourself some props.